 If the money is being invested in the real estate, there isn't a real plan to spend it in an entertainment budget.
 This isn't about growing a music industry.
 It is about building and leasing rooms and selling and reselling the buildings.
 It doesn't matter how many people are attracted and move here if the artists can't pay for health insurance.

-It's a watermelon economy for the artists.
+So, good for the tourists, but it's a watermelon economy for the artists.
 That is a phrase from the tech industry for capturing content for low to no cost by getting the users to supply the content.
 This blog is an example and in fact, so is Facebook, Twitter, Instagram and so on.
 Low to no pay for work performed.
 This is the world the artist faces today, one in which all but a very few hand-picked artists make a living wage because access to capital and gigs is tightly restricted.
 As the old song goes, "In the land that's known as freedom, how can such a thing be fair?".
 It isn't but that is not exactly the issue here.
 What happens to art in such markets?

 Products sell for what people will pay for them in the form they will buy.
 Products cost what people are willing to accept for making them.
 Paul Simon discovered that and as a result takes very good care of his studio contributors.
 Share royalties?
 Ummmm..... but a deal is made.